 As held in a decision by the competent tribunal (the Tyrolean Land Transaction Board) in the case of a well-known German actress with a home in Kitzbühel a purchaser can have more than one main place of residence.
 He need therefore only have one of several main places of residence at the property in question, and there is no need for all-year or even frequent use of the property.

 What is prohibited is the sole use for holiday and recreational purposes.
-I specialize in preventing excessive official measures in connection with the prevention of what the authorities consider to be illegal holiday homes (holiday apartments).
+We specialize in preventing excessive official measures in connection with the prevention of what the authorities consider to be illegal holiday homes (holiday apartments).